alfonsusenrico/ai-chatbot-business-model-template/README.md

 - **`main.py`**
   Contains the core business logic for the module.
 This is where the main AI integration and module operations are defined.
 Customize the class `ModuleNameModule` to match your specific module name and logic.

-- **`business_modules/base_module.py`**
-  Defines the `BaseBusinessModule` class, which your business modules inherit from to ensure consistent structure and functionality.

 - **`clients/`**
   Directory to include scripts or configurations for external APIs or third-party services that your business module may need to interface with.

 - **`config.py`**
-  Stores configuration variables such as API keys, model parameters, and other settings specific to your business logic.
+  Stores configuration variables such as model parameters, and other settings specific to your business logic.
+For credential and API keys need to be stored safely to database or key management service.

 - **`files/`**
   Place to store files needed by your module, such as templates, static data, or other resources.

-- **`functions/`**
+- **`functions.py`**
   Contains auxiliary functions that support your business logic, such as processing functions, data cleanup, or utility scripts.

 ---